 Remember: All the days of the week are masculine, using der and ein.

 A trick for Dienstag and Donnerstag

-Reading signs in German
+Reading signs with days in German

 The phrasing ‘von… bis’ means ‘from… to‘, for example: Von Dienstag bis Donnerstag (from Tuesday to Thursday).

-Finally, if you want to talk about something happening every week on a specific day, you no longer capitalise the day of the week and add an ‘s’.
-If I want to say, ‘I dance on Mondays’, it would be: ‘Ich tanze montags’.
+Finally, if you want to talk about something happening every week on a specific day, you no longer capitalize the day of the week and add an ‘s’.
+If I want to say, “I dance on Mondays”, it would be: Ich tanze montags.